phylum-dev/documentation/docs/knowledge_base/policy.md

 # How it works

 When a developer introduces dependency changes, either in a pull request when using one of the source control server integrations or when using Phylum's CLI extensions, a simple policy is applied to determine whether or not that change should be allowed.
-This policy is implemented using [Open Policy Agent] and may be overridden in project preferences.
+This policy is implemented using [Open Policy Agent].

-Suppressed issues and ignored dependencies when performing a comparison are filtered out before applying the policy and will not be visible in the policy input.
+Phylum PRO users may specify custom policies for their projects, automating their threat model for risk decisions.

 [Open Policy Agent]: https://www.openpolicyagent.org/